dev-avwi/TradieTrack/replit.md

 ### Overview
-TradieTrack is a mobile-first web application designed for Australian tradespeople.
-Its primary purpose is to streamline business operations, from job creation and management to quoting, invoicing, and payment collection, including Australian GST handling and AUD currency.
-The platform aims to provide a comprehensive, efficient, and user-friendly solution for solo tradies and small businesses to effectively manage their operations.
+TradieTrack is a mobile-first web application for Australian tradespeople, designed to streamline business operations from job creation and management to quoting, invoicing, and payment collection.
+It includes Australian GST handling and AUD currency, aiming to provide a comprehensive, efficient, and user-friendly solution for solo tradies and small businesses to manage their operations effectively.
+The project's ambition is to empower tradies with tools that simplify their daily tasks, improve financial management, and enhance client communication, ultimately boosting productivity and profitability.

 ### User Preferences
 Preferred communication style: Simple, everyday language.

 ### System Architecture
-TradieTrack is built with an event-driven architecture using TypeScript.
-The frontend is a mobile-first React 18 application, leveraging shadcn/ui (Radix UI) for components, TailwindCSS for styling, Wouter for routing, and TanStack Query for state management.
-The backend is an Express.js and TypeScript REST API with Zod for request validation.
-Data is stored in PostgreSQL, managed by Drizzle ORM, and supports Australian-specific features like GST.
+TradieTrack utilizes an event-driven architecture with TypeScript.
+The frontend is a mobile-first React 18 application, using shadcn/ui (Radix UI) for components, TailwindCSS for styling, Wouter for routing, and TanStack Query for state management.
+The backend is an Express.js and TypeScript REST API with Zod for validation, storing data in PostgreSQL managed by Drizzle ORM.

+Key architectural features include:
-Authentication includes email/password, Google OAuth 2.0, session management, and a secure token-based password reset.
-An integrated AI Assistant (GPT-4o-mini) provides business-aware suggestions, and server-side PDF generation via Puppeteer creates professional quotes and invoices.
-The system features robust role-based team management.
+- **Authentication**: Email/password, Google OAuth 2.0, session management, and secure token-based password reset.
+- **AI Assistant**: An integrated GPT-4o-mini AI provides business-aware suggestions and Australian English phrasing.
+- **PDF Generation**: Server-side PDF generation via Puppeteer for quotes and invoices.

-The application includes a comprehensive theming and branding system for custom brand colors, persisting across sessions and syncing with backend settings.
-UI/UX focuses on a native mobile app feel with card-based layouts, touch-optimized components, and a dashboard prioritizing "Today's Schedule."
+- **Theming & Branding**: Comprehensive system for custom brand colors, persisting across sessions.
+- **UI/UX**: Mobile-first design with a native app feel, card-based layouts, touch-optimized components, and a "Today's Schedule" dashboard.

-Key "Smart Tradie Features" enhance workflow efficiency:
--   **Quick Add Client**: Inline client creation within job forms.
--   **Enhanced Template Selector**: Card-based template selection with previews.
--   **Smart Address Auto-fill**: Populates job addresses from client data.
--   **Contextual Quote/Invoice Creation**: Allows direct creation from jobs based on status.
+- **Smart Tradie Features**: Includes Quick Add Client, Enhanced Template Selector, Smart Address Auto-fill, and Contextual Quote/Invoice Creation.

-An Adaptive Solo/Team Mode dynamically adjusts the interface based on team size, offering prominent time tracking, GPS check-in (team mode), and simplified navigation for staff.
-A 5-stage ServiceM8-style job status workflow (`pending` → `scheduled` → `in_progress` → `done` → `invoiced`) with visual indicators is implemented, alongside professional job confirmation emails.
+- **Adaptive Solo/Team Mode**: Adjusts interface based on team size, featuring time tracking and GPS check-in (team mode).
+- **Job Workflow**: A 5-stage ServiceM8-style job status workflow (`pending` → `scheduled` → `in_progress` → `done` → `invoiced`) with visual indicators and professional job confirmation emails.

-A ServiceM8-style live quote/invoice editor provides real-time preview, integrating templates, catalog items, and deposit settings.
-The quote-to-invoice workflow enables seamless conversion of accepted quotes, supporting configurable deposit payments via Stripe Elements and digital signature capture.
+- **Live Quote/Invoice Editor**: Real-time preview with templates, catalog items, and deposit settings, supporting quote-to-invoice conversion, Stripe Elements deposits, and digital signatures.

-Customisable Email Templates allow previewing and editing email content before sending.
-AI-powered suggestions (GPT-4o-mini) offer Australian English phrasing and quick tone adjustments (Formal, Friendly, Brief).
-An Automated Gmail with PDF Workflow allows one-click generation and attachment of PDFs to Gmail drafts.
+- **Customisable Email Templates**: Preview and edit email content with AI-powered suggestions and Automated Gmail with PDF Workflow.

-Developer tools (dev mode only) facilitate mock data management.
-The application provides PWA support with a web manifest and service worker for offline capabilities.
+- **PWA Support**: Web manifest and service worker for offline capabilities.

-Real-time communication features include Job Chat (per-job messaging with file attachments), Team Chat (business-wide communication), and Direct Messages (1-on-1 chat), all secured with role-based access.
+- **Real-time Communication**: Job Chat, Team Chat, and Direct Messages with file attachments and role-based access.

-A Life360-Style Interactive Map (Owner/Manager only) displays color-coded job pins and circular avatar markers for team members with real-time location tracking (30-second refresh), activity status (Online, Driving, Working, Offline), speed, battery levels, and geofence alerts for job site arrivals/departures (100m radius).
+- **Life360-Style Interactive Map**: (Owner/Manager only) Displays job pins and real-time location tracking for team members with activity status, speed, battery, and geofence alerts.

-A comprehensive Role-Based Access Control (RBAC) system (`server/permissions.ts`) defines granular permissions and role templates (OWNER, ADMIN, SUPERVISOR, STAFF), enforced by middleware.
+- **Role-Based Access Control (RBAC)**: Granular permissions and role templates (OWNER, ADMIN, SUPERVISOR, STAFF) enforced by middleware.

-Workflow-Integrated Smart Actions provide contextual automation suggestions (e.g., "Create Invoice" after job completion) with user approval.
-These actions show previews, missing requirements, and toggle controls, ensuring no blind background execution.
+- **Workflow-Integrated Smart Actions**: Contextual automation suggestions with user approval, previews, and toggle controls.
+- **Mobile App**: A React Native mobile app (Expo SDK 52) with full API integration, Zustand for state management, and an SQLite-based offline mode with background sync and conflict resolution.
+It features permission-aware navigation and dedicated stores for auth, jobs, clients, quotes, and invoices.

 ### External Dependencies
 -   **Database**: PostgreSQL (via Neon serverless)